-In connection with the development of that guidance (if such guidance is determined to be necessary), HRSA will have the opportunity to clarify that beneficiaries assigned to a covered entity ACO are not "patients" of the covered entity unless they satisfy the patient definition with respect to that covered entity, and it will remain true that the covered entity can only use those drugs to treat its own patients (not patients of other ACO participants, who do not become patients of a 340B entity merely because their own healthcare provider joins an ACO that also includes the 340B entity).
+In connection with the development of that guidance (if such guidance is determined to be necessary), HRSA will have the opportunity to clarify that beneficiaries assigned to a covered entity ACO are not "patients" of the covered entity unless they satisfy the patient definition with respect to that covered entity, and it will remain true that the covered entity can only use those drugs to treat its own patients (not patients of other ACO participants, who do not become patients of a 340B entity merely because their own health care provider joins an ACO that also includes the 340B entity).

 Similarly, new patient guidance would provide HRSA the opportunity to clarify that ACO participants do not become "integral parts" of a covered entity (or otherwise obtain covered entity status), by virtue of the fact that they participate in an ACO with a covered entity.
 In the hospital context, HRSA has issued guidance providing that outpatient facilities that qualify as "integral parts" of a covered entity hospital are treated as part of the covered entity, and therefore can purchase 340B drugs and provide those drugs to their own patients.
-Under HRSA's existing guidance, an outpatient facility qualifies as an "integral part" of a DSH hospital only if it is included on the cost report of the hospital, and a 340B hospital that files Medicare cost reports must certify on its 340B registration form that each outpatient facility listed is reimbursable on its cost report.25 Therefore, that is consistent with the service or range of services for which the entity receives federal grant funding or FQHC look-alike status.
-61 Fed.
-Reg.
-55156 (Oct.
-24, 1996).
-HRSA also published a proposed (but never finalized) clarification of the patient definition in 2007.
-72 Fed.
-Reg.
-5243 (Jan.
-12, 2007).
+Under HRSA's existing guidance, an outpatient facility qualifies as an "integral part" of a DSH hospital only if it is included on the cost report of the hospital, and a 340B hospital that files Medicare cost reports must certify on its 340B registration form that each outpatient facility listed is reimbursable on its cost report.
+25 Therefore, a health care provider does not become an "integral part" of a 340B hospital by joining an ACO in which the 340B hospital participates, nor is the ACO itself an "integral part" of such a hospital, unless it appears on the 340B hospital's Medicare cost report.